-Each product is delivered with a Letter Report that details the design methodology and analysis used, the specific assumptions made, and calculations used; it also includes references to material manufacturer testing and TotalShield’s proprietary test database compiled over 25 years.
+Each product is delivered with a Letter Report that details the design methodology and analysis used, the specific assumptions made, and calculations used; it also includes references to material manufacturer testing and TotalShield’s proprietary test archive compiled over 25 years.

 You can find an example of our proprietary testing used in designing a ballistic-resistant shielding room below:

 “TotalShield has impacted 1/2 inch thick polycarbonate mounted in our proprietary framing with a 32 lb steel projectile traveling at 85 ft/s, which corresponds to an impact energy of approximately 3593 ft lb (4871 J).”

 Our customers engage in a number of different activities across many industries: designing rocket motors, engineering turbines, running power generation equipment, or maintaining heat exchangers.
 They all share one thing in common: they care about the safety of their employees.

 So while our customers might use the terms “bulletproof”, “blast-proof”, “ballistic resistant”, or “explosive resistant” interchangeably, we know what they mean.
 They want to keep their people safe.
 At TotalShield, we will work with your staff to define and quantify the threat and then design a custom solution that will do just that.